Disputes regarding who is allowed and responsible for cutting trees near power lines can be tricky.

 - Contact your electric company

-Once you have contacted your electric company about the situation, wait for them to cut the power to your home or to the entire street before leaving the house.
+Once you have contacted your electric company about the situation, wait for them to cut the power to your home or the entire street before leaving the house.
 Until then, stay inside.

 - Keep distance from the power line